 I secured some more test ammunition and headed back to the range with my Glock 20, chronograph, and ballistic gel to get more data on this round.

-Using the exact same testing protocol we have been using at our previous ballistic testing I was able to get solid data that is comparable to the other 10mm test.
+Using the exact same testing protocol, we have been using at our previous ballistic testing I was able to get reliable data that is comparable to the other 10mm test.

 You may notice a Lonewolf barrel in this photograph.
-I did swap in that barrel when shooting the lead bullet as recommended when shooting lead out of a polygonal barrel.
+I swapped that barrel when shooting the lead bullet as recommended when shooting lead out of a polygonal barrel.
 You can read about the Lonewolf barrel test here.

 As I have said ballistic gel is not the end all be all say in how a bullet performs but it gives you a good idea on how a bullet acts in a medium that is very similar to human tissue.
 It also allows you to have a consistent baseline when testing different rounds so you are comparing apples to apples, so to speak.

-There is no need for me to rehash everything talked about in the first test, if you are curious just follow the link at the top of the page.
-There is some great information as well as history of the 10mm Auto.
+There is no need for me to rehash everything talked about in the first test if you are curious just follow the link at the top of the page.
+There is some excellent information as well as the history of the 10mm Auto.